-Bas eline Questionnaire 1.
-Name of your Agency: 2.
-Number of full-time and part-time employees: F/T P/T 3.
-Has your agency provided written Title VI Assurances to MaineDOT?
+Baseline Questionnaire Name of your Agency: Number of full-time and part-time employees: F/T P/T Has your agency provided written Title VI Assurances to MaineDOT?
 If not, please attach a copy.
-4. Does your agency physically include the Civil Right Special Provisions (FHWA-Form 1273) in all contracts and ensure that they are included in all sub-contracts, including third-tier contracts?
-5. Who is the Title VI contract person for your agency?
+Does your agency physically include the Civil Right Special Provisions (FHWA-Form 1273) in all contracts and ensure that they are included in all sub-contracts, including third-tier contracts?
+Who is the Title VI contract person for your agency?
 Does this person accept complaints from the public?
 If not, who does?
-Please include title, email and telephone number for each person listed

-6. In the past three years, has your agency been named in a discrimination complaint or lawsuit?
-If so, when and what was the nature of the complaint or lawsuit and the outcome.
-7. Does your agency have a written discrimination complaint process?
-If so, please attach a copy.
-8. Has your agency made the public aware of the right to file a complaint?
-If so, by what mechanism Please attach a copy.
-9. Does your agency provide free translation services for persons with Limited English Proficiency (LEP)?
-Please explain 10.
-In the past twelve (12) months, what has your agency done to receive and consider input from all citizen groups, especially minority, low income, disabled and transit-dependent?
-Please describe, if applicable.
-11. Does your agency have a method to collect racial and ethnic data on citizens impacted by your projects?
-If so, please describe
+Please include title, email and telephone number for each person listed uit?
+If so, when and what was the na of the c omplaint or lawsuit and the outcome. - our agency have a written discrimination complaint process?
+If so, ple ur agency made the public aware of the right to file a complaint? сору.
+Please attacl our agency provide free translation services for persons with Lim Proficiency (LEP)?
+Please explain input fro om all citizen groups, especially minority, low income, disabled and trai input fro ast twelve (12) months, what has your agency done to receive and cons om all citizen groups, especially minority, low income, disabled and trai ent?
+Please describe, if applicable. input fro om all citizen groups, especially minority, low income, disabled and trai input fro depend om all citizen groups, especially minority, low income, disabled and trai input fro depend om all citizen groups, especially minority, low income, disabled and trainent?
+Please describe, if applicable. our agency have a method to collect racial and ethnic data on citizen